-- Legal Administrator of the UPP, responsible for making decisions about administration (including the preparation of actuarial valuations, ensuring compliance with all applicable laws, investment of the UPP assets, and payment of pension benefits to members.
+The Trustees are collectively responsible for making decisions about the administration of the UPP, including the preparation of actuarial valuations, ensuring compliance with all applicable laws, investment of the UPP assets, and payment of pension benefits to members.
 Joint sponsorship and governance will ensure a high degree of accountability and transparency while putting the interests of plan members at the centre of every decision the Board of Trustees makes.

 Under the Ontario Pension Benefits Act, a jointly sponsored pension plan must be a contributory (ie., members of the plan contribute) defined benefit plan with a formula based on the members’ earnings.